What can we learn from the conformal noninvariance of the Klein-Gordon equation?

-Unfortunately, setting $A_\mu=\varphi\,\xi_ae^a_\mu$ in the hope of giving rise to a non-minimally coupled Lagrangian for $\varphi$ requires extra unwanted features, such as an extra constraint on the tangent-vector $\xi^\mu$ which, in turn, leads to a constraint on the spacetime tetrad itself.
-The latter requirement should, to all costs, be avoided as our goal is rather to build a Lagrangian for $\varphi$ independently of the dynamics of the spacetime hosting such a scalar field.
+Unfortunately, setting $A_\mu=\varphi\,\xi_ae^a_\mu$ requires extra unwanted features, such as an extra constraint on the tangent-vector $\xi^\mu$ which, in turn, leads to a constraint on the spacetime tetrad itself.
+The latter requirement should, to all costs, be avoided as our goal is to build a Lagrangian for $\varphi$ independently of the dynamics of the spacetime hosting such a scalar field.
 Therefore, instead of introducing the extra Lorentz vector $\xi_a$, we are going to exploit the fact that the action contains only terms involving two $A$'s.
 As such, we never need a vector $\xi^a$ to be contracted with the Lorentz index of the tetrad in the first place.
 In fact, we would only need then to contract the tetrads via their Lorentz indices.

-The possibility of generalizing the Maxwell action took a nice turn with the works of Proca \cite{Proca} who proposed a massive vector field to generalize electromagnetism.
-It is known, however, that more terms can be added to the Maxwell action and, hence, also to the Proca action \cite{JCAP2010}.
+It is known that more terms can be added to the Maxwell action and, hence, also to the Proca action \cite{JCAP2010}.
 We shall choose a Lagrangian which leads to, at most second-order, field equations for the vector potential $A_\mu$.
-Therefore, our covariant Lagrangian takes the following form,
+Therefore, our covariant Lagrangian takes the following form:

-Here, the constants $c_1,..., c_4$ together with $c_7$ are all arbitrary and dimensionless, whereas the constants $c_5$ and $c_6$ have the dimensions of an inverse distance squared.
-The latter constants should then be proportional to $m^2c^2/\hbar^2$.
+Here, $A^2=A_\mu A^\mu$ and the constants $c_1,..., c_4$ together with $c_6$ are all arbitrary and dimensionless, whereas the constant $c_5$ has the dimensions of an inverse distance squared. $c_5$ should then be proportional to $m^2c^2/\hbar^2$.